Good podcast

 Sold a Story

 Millions of kids can't read well.
 Scientists have known for decades how children learn to read, but many schools don?t know about the research.
 They buy teacher training and books that are rooted in a disproven idea.
 In Sold a Story, Emily Hanford investigates four authors and a publishing company that have made millions selling this idea.
-The podcast has won some of the biggest awards in journalism.
-Twenty-five states (and counting) have changed their reading laws because of it.

 Subscribe